 8. Liability - If an employee causes damage or injury while on the job (for example, while operating machinery or a vehicle), your company can be held liable.
 If this damage takes place while the employee is abroad, your company’s regular liability insurance may not fully cover the costs.
 Business travel insurance can include additional cover for any such gaps in your company’s regular liability protection.

-9. Cancellation - Alternative transport: If a trip must be canceled due to illness, an accident or other unexpected circumstances, your company could be seriously out of pocket for unused tickets and accommodations.
+9. Cancellation - Alternative transport: If a trip must be cancelled due to illness, an accident or other unexpected circumstances, your company could be seriously out of pocket for unused tickets and accommodations.
 As with leisure travel insurance for individuals, business travel insurance reimburses your company in such events.
-If an employee’s flight or other transportation is canceled while he or she is on the way to a work-related event, your business travel insurance company can provide alternative transportation.
+If an employee’s flight or other transportation is cancelled while he or she is on the way to a work-related event, your business travel insurance company can provide alternative transportation.

-10. Alternative staffing - If a traveling employee must be replaced in the middle of a project, due, for example, to a workplace injury, your company’s business travel insurance can cover the costs of dispatching a replacement employee.
+10. Alternative staffing - If a travelling employee must be replaced in the middle of a project, due, for example, to a workplace injury, your company’s business travel insurance can cover the costs of dispatching a replacement employee.

 11. Resumption of assignment expenses - If an employee has returned home due to a medical emergency, your company’s business insurance can cover the added costs of returning that employee to work abroad once he or she has recovered.